Raise your hand if you knew what the heck a “Logroño” was!

 When I told my Spanish professor I was moving to Logroño, and not a big city, she told me that Logroño no tiene la marcha (which means the vibrancy, active life) like Madrid and Barcelona.
 She was right!
 Living in a small town or village means less bars and clubs.
 There were many that I liked, but in a village with only a few options, going out can become repetitive.
 Of course, this means you can find other things to do too, such as movie nights with your roommates or karaoke nights.

 This is subjective, based on the societal and cultural norms of your village, but definitely something to think about when choosing where you want to live.
-Though I’ve seen people find love in cities and villages, numerically there are not as many prospects in villages.
+Though I’ve seen people find love in cities and villages, numerically there are not as many prospects when living in a village abroad.
 Not only are there less people to choose from based on village vs. city population size, but some cultures are more family orientated and the “traditional dating” you are accustomed to, may not exist in your new home.
 Also, if you are into dating events then a village may not be for you either; in my experience they are not common.
 However, Tinder has worldwide popularity and could be a viable option too.

-No international airport for travel
+No international airport to travel to and from

 OVERALL QUESTION TO ASK YOURSELF WHEN DECIDING: